 You might feel betrayed at first.
 I did.
 I was angry.
 Betrayal does that to a person.
 But then you might feel liberated to discover that you no longer have to live under those parameters.
 You are free to move into a brand new and beautiful relationship with Christ that is rooted in His Truth and love concerning women in general, and you, specifically!

 The first thing the authors do in this workbook is to expose the truth about where the anti-female bias you read in the Bible actually comes from.
-(Hint: it wasn’t in the original words of Scripture!)
+(Hint: It wasn’t in the original words of Scripture!)

 We believe the Word of God is inspired by God and is His written method of revealing Himself to humankind (2 Timothy 3:16-17).
 So it’s important to know if what is wrong is us, the Bible itself, or someone’s false translation and interpretation of the Bible.
 You will be relieved to know it is the latter.

 When the Bible was translated into Latin (the official language of the Romans) in the fourth century, “the meaning of passages within the Bible concerning women began to change.”
 The translator, St. Jerome, was influenced by Roman culture (which was extremely patriarchal) and Neoplatonism which viewed humans and even the Trinity in terms of hierarchy.
-Other theologians including Origen, Augustine, and Chrysostom were all influenced by Neoplatonic philosophy and the result was a patriarchal shift in the way the Bible was translated.
+Other theologians, including Origen, Augustine, and Chrysostom, were all influenced by Neoplatonic philosophy, and the result was a patriarchal shift in the way the Bible was translated.

 How?
 Where the Bible said nothing about female subordination, these theologians would “INFER male authority from the text.”
-They brought their own assumptions and beliefs about men and women to the text and then read and wrote them into the Bible translations through small word changes and subtle sentence structure alterations which are still in our current translations today.
+They brought their own assumptions and beliefs about men and women to the text and then read and wrote them into the Bible translations through small word changes and subtle sentence structure alterations that are still in our current translations today.

-What if you could read the same Bible verses that Patriarchal teachers have used to subjugate and control women in their original language and context?
+What if you could read the same Bible verses that patriarchal teachers have used to subjugate and control women in their original language and context?

 That’s exactly what Helga and Bob do in this workbook.
 They address every single passage in Scripture that is used in a prejudiced and biased way against women, and they teach you what God REALLY wrote in the original language along with the incredibly interesting history and culture behind the passage.